Jan Erazim Vocel

-Jan Erazim Vocel (23 August 1803 – 16 September 1871) was a Czech poet, archaeologist, historian and cultural revivalist.
-Though as heir to his father's trade he was to become a baker, his parents, observing his youthful enthusiasm for Gothic history, eventually heeded his academic calling.
+Jan Erazim Vocel (23 August 1802 – 16 September 1871) was a Czech poet, archaeologist, historian and cultural revivalist.
+Though as heir to his father's trade, he was to become a baker, his parents, observing his youthful enthusiasm for Gothic history, eventually heeded his academic calling.

 Early life

 Vocel was born in Kutná Hora.
-At 14 he moved to Prague to attend a Piarist college-preparatory high school.
-Concomitantly he attended philosophy lectures at Charles University.
-Already by that time he had begun writing fiction, of which efforts only two complete works survive—Krvočíše (Bloodshot), a romance about growing grapes in celebration of Charles IV (King of Bohemia and Holy Roman Emperor), and Harp (1875), a tragedy.
+At the age of 14, he moved to Prague to attend a Piarist college-preparatory high school.
+Concomitantly, he attended philosophy lectures at Charles University.
+Already by that time, he had begun writing fiction, of which efforts only two complete works survive—Krvočíše (Bloodshot), a romance about growing grapes in celebration of Charles IV (King of Bohemia and Holy Roman Emperor), and Harp (1875), a tragedy.
 On graduating, Vocel departed from Prague to Vienna, where he studied philosophy and law.
-In order to support himself and assist his family, Vocel accepted tutoring appointments in various homes of the ancient Bohemian Czernin family and later of other noble families, e.g., the House of Harrach, where he established himself as an abiding mentor to nascent businessman / arts patron Jan Harrach (1828–1909).
+In order to support himself and assist his family, Vocel accepted tutoring appointments in various homes of the ancient Bohemian Czernin family and later of other noble families, e.g., the House of Harrach, where he established himself as an abiding mentor to nascent businessman/arts patron Jan Harrach (1828–1909).

-On graduating from the University of Vienna, Vocel returned to Prague, where, in 1843, he helped to establish the Archaeological Society.
+On graduating from the University of Vienna, Vocel returned to Prague, where he helped to establish the Archaeological Society in 1843.